Jenna Loder: Career

 In their first event of the 2021–22 season, Team Peterson reached the final of the Mother Club Fall Curling Classic where they lost to Mackenzie Zacharias.
 They were then semifinalists at the Atkins Curling Supplies Classic.
 With their successful results over the past few seasons, Team Peterson had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 There, the team missed the playoffs after a 1–5 record.
 At the 2022 Manitoba Scotties Tournament of Hearts, the team began with two straight wins before losing the rest of their games, finishing just outside the playoffs at 2–3.
 Team Peterson rounded out their season at the 2022 Best of the West where they lost in the final to Corryn Brown.

 To begin the 2022–23 season, Team Peterson qualified for the playoffs at three straight events.
 They began with a semifinal finish at the Mother Club Fall Curling Classic before winning the Atkins Curling Supplies Classic.
 The team then played in the 2022 Western Showdown, however, with Robyn Silvernagle sparing for Peterson at skip.
 At the event, the team defeated many higher seeds such as Kim Eun-jung, Clancy Grandy and Isabella Wranå, ultimately losing in the semifinals to Silvana Tirinzoni.
 Team Peterson had a strong showing at the 2023 Manitoba Scotties Tournament of Hearts, beginning with a 4–1 record through the round robin.
 They went on to finish 5–3 after the championship round and then lost a tiebreaker to Meghan Walter to advance to the playoffs.
 The team ended their season at the Best of the West where they were again defeated by Corryn Brown in the championship game.
 Peterson was replaced by Kelsey Rocque for the event.

 Personal life

-Loder currently works as a technical advisor for the Federal Government.
-She is in a relationship with Anthony Tummillo.
+As of 2021, Loder works as a technical advisor for the Federal Government.